yiisoft/di/README.md

 ## Resetting services state

-Despite stateful services is not a great practice, these are inevitable in many cases.
+Despite stateful services isn't a great practice, these are often inevitable.
 When you build long-running applications with tools like [Swoole](https://www.swoole.co.uk/) or [RoadRunner](https://roadrunner.dev/) you should reset the state of such services every request.
 For this purpose you can use `StateResetter` with resetters callbacks: